 This course is intended either as one of the two capstone courses in Remote Sensing and requires extensive prior knowledge of remote sensing principles and ability to manipulation satellite imagery within image processing software environments.
-Pre-requisites for this course include GEOG 372 and 306.
+Pre-requisites for this course include GEOG 472 and by default GEOG372 and 306.
 Practical knowledge of programming environments for image analysis (e.g. IDL or Python) and statistics (e.g. R) are strongly recommended.